Help Your Call Center Reps Build Rapport With Customers

 Everyone Must Contribute

-All members of the company should contribute when creating training for your call center outsource company.
+All members of the company should contribute when creating training for your call center company.
 Sales staff, engineers and manufacturing supervisors will have valuable insight into the product to help customer service agents learn important details about the product.
 This insight can go into scripts, service scenarios and FAQs for agents to use when they work with customers.
 The more information your company can offer, the better qualified your agents will become.

 Running through potential scenarios where the call center agents are the customers and your employees play the role of customer service staff is also beneficial.
 This will help the agents see how your company would handle service issues and will help your employees understand the information needed to help customers.